-Course at capacity!
-Join waitlist for the next live-stream Single Cell Analysis Boot Camp: June 3-4, 2021.
+Course is at capacity!
+Join the waitlist for the next live-stream Single Cell Analysis Boot Camp on July 25-26, 2022.

 The Single Cell Analysis Boot Camp is a two-day intensive training of seminars and hands-on analytical sessions to launch students on a path towards mastery of scRNASeq data analysis methods used in health studies.